3rdGen-Media/PbAudio/README.md

 ### Low-Latency Render Pipeline

-* Provide a cross-platform C API for establishing lowest-latency buffered audio ouput streams on all platforms current and future supported by CoreRender where "Lowest-Latency" should be intended to mean "closest-to-kernel" option while still conforming to platform publishing guidelines.
+* Provide a cross-platform C API for establishing lowest-latency buffered audio ouput streams on all platforms current and future supported by CoreRender where "Lowest-Latency" should be intended to mean "closest-to-kernel" option while still conforming to platform publishing guidelines
-* Develop and extend a cross-platform Lock-Free, Thread-Safe Message Agnostic Buffer Stack implementation that utilizes structured-concurrency via stack switching.
+* Develop and extend a cross-platform Lock-Free, Thread-Safe Message Agnostic Buffer Stack implementation that utilizes structured-concurrency via stack switching
-* Graphics pipeline synchronization
+* Graphics pipeline/Vertical Retrace synchronization
+* AudioUnit and VST plug-in support
 * Suggestions?

 ### Physics-Modeling

-* 3D environment modeling: GPGPU assisted Convolution Reverb, Transmission Loss and Occlusion Networks
+* 3D environment modeling: GPGPU assisted Convolution Reverb, Transmission Loss and Occlusion Networks, Ambisonic format Support
 * Inherently provide a mechanism for introducing analog circuit non-linearities into the audio summing network
+* Automatic gain-stage adjustment for filter impedance matching and to leave sufficient headroom
 * Consider circuit-modeling feature to aid in deriving and optimizing non-linearity solutions (much more to consider here)
 * Electron noise modeling?
-Q:  Is PRNG the best a personal computer can do?
-If so, not really interested in revisting.
 * Suggestions?

 *[Pb]Audio is the modular audio counterpart to the CoreRender framework.
 Together, [Pb]Audio, CoreTransport and CoreRender's modular C libraries embody the foundational layer of 3rdGen's proprietary render engine and cross-platform application framework, Cobalt Rhenium.*